Southeast Attack Squadron (SAS)

 15. No form of positive hull pressurization shall be utilized.

-casemate mounted guns, the cupolas may be constructed of impenetrable material.
+which have casemate mounted guns, the cupolas may be constructed of

-not exceed the heavy model weight (as listed in the Ship List) plus 10%.
+weight shall not exceed the heavy model weight (as listed in the Ship List)

-using CO2 may add 25% or one (1) pound (whichever is greater) to their maximum
+lower ships using CO2 may add 25% or one (1) pound (whichever is greater) to

-model weight, but they shall have a minimum of 1/2" of freeboard at the
+their maximum model weight, but they shall have a minimum of 1/2" of

-ship’s lowest point.
-Hull depth shall be adjusted as required.
+freeboard at the ship’s lowest point.
+Hull depth shall be adjusted as

 19. All ships shall be able to change from forward to reverse by radio control.